 Nice Guy: If there was a list for "Nicest Men", he would be really high on that list.

-Nice Job Breaking It, Hero: Had a business dinner with AJ Lee, which in all hadn't been that much of a problem unless he'd asked her out on a date before hand.
+Nice Job Breaking It, Hero: He had a business dinner with AJ Lee, which, all in all, wouldn't really have been that much of a problem... except that he'd asked her out on a date before hand.
 On Raw.
-Vickie Guerrero took advantage of this, and said AJ was fraternizing and caused her to lose her job as Raw GM.
+Vickie Guerrero took advantage of this, said AJ was fraternizing and subsequently, AJ lost her job as the GM.

 Nice to the Waiter: Usually takes a moment to greet the cameraman (who is inexplicably always named "Stu") when he enters the arena.